Black (video game): Plot

 They learn that Valencio, one of the four bosses of Seventh Wave, is hiding in Tivliz Asylum.
-The team decide to attack the asylum yard, with Keller rushing into the asylum despite Solomon protesting that their order was to hold.
+The team decide to attack the asylum yard, with Keller rushing into the asylum despite Solomon protesting that their order is to hold.
 Keller finds Valencio after blowing up a concrete machine gun nest and briefly interrogates him for Lennox's location.

-Based on information gathered from the mission, Team Bravo proceeds to a well-defended dockyard, clears the area, and links up with Alpha Team.
-Alpha Team, however, is destroyed in an ambush while Lennox escapes.
+Based on information gathered from the mission, Team Bravo proceeds to a well-defended dockyard, clears the area, and moves to link up with Alpha Team.
+Alpha Team, however, is wiped out in an ambush while Lennox escapes.
 In light of the disastrous result, the operation is declared cancelled.
-Despite this, Kellar leads a retaliatory assault against the Graznei Bridge before leaving his team at the gates of Lennox's compound to successfully penetrate the defenses both around and inside the Spetriniv Gulag.
+Despite this, Kellar leads a retaliatory assault against the Graznei Bridge before leaving his team at the gates of Lennox's compound to penetrate the defenses both around and inside the Spetriniv Gulag.
 During the attack, Keller triggers an explosion resulting from the destruction of two concrete barricades, and subsequent explosions in the final room of the underground bunker, presumably killing Lennox.

 The interrogator then reveals to Kellar that authorities had, in fact, always known of Lennox's involvement in Seventh Wave.
 Kellar had acted predictably, doing what his profile said he would, while his pursuit of Lennox was both expected and welcome - but Lennox is not in fact dead.
-Kellar is told that a false "death" in a car accident has been arranged for him to provide cover so he could continue his pursuit of Lennox.
+Kellar is told that a false "death" in a car crash has been arranged for him to provide cover so he could continue his pursuit of Lennox.
 The game ends with Kellar being told to get ready for his next assignment.